hazirafidi/Time-Series-WebApp-/README.md

 # 3.1 Input Pipeline

-The dataset is in the format of csv file and contains information of sizes and shape of the microrganism with the label of 10 type of microorganism.
-The dataset is split into train and test data using train_test_split from Scikit-learn.
+The dataset is in the format of csv file and contains information of the Features and Target.

 ## 3.2 Univariate and Mutivariate Time Series (Deep Learning)